Let’s build a world where technology serves life.

 He saw veterans with PTSD find comfort.

-He saw lonely elders laugh again.“We’ve solved loneliness,” he told investors.And the world agreed.
+“We’ve solved loneliness,” he told investors.And the world agreed.

 Amica became the most downloaded software in history.